Noise-Aware Generalization: Robustness to In-Domain Noise and Out-of-Domain Generalization: ( )

-Noisy samples may exhibit strong visual similarity to their incorrect noisy labels within a given domain.
-This "visual similarity" often arises from spurious features, such as background or color, which are domain-dependent and may not persist across different domains.
-For example, in \cref{fig:lion}, distinguishing whether the right photo-lion is noisy is hard, as it looks similar to the confident photo-lion sample.
+As illustrated in \Cref{fig:lion}, noisy samples may exhibit strong visual similarity to their incorrect noisy labels within a given domain.
+This ``visual similarity" often arises from spurious features, such as background or color, which are domain-dependent and may not persist across different domains.
+As we will discuss further below, these issues persist even if we were to simplify the \taskAbbrspace problem by using domain labels to keep training samples in their own domain, \ie, to perform single-domain comparisons to identify noise.
+These observations lead us to formulate a hypothesis: can cross-domain comparisons provide a stronger signal for a sample's true class than single-domain methods?

-While multiple domains introduce challenges in distinguishing label noise from domain shifts, it can also serve as a crucial signal for identifying intrinsic feature differences.
-In \cref{fig:lion}, although lion samples from the \textit{sketch} and \textit{quickdraw} domains appear different from the \textit{photo} domain, they share invariant lion features that distinguish them from other classes.
-Cross-domain comparisons help make it easier to differentiate between class and domain shifts.
-Building upon Assumption~\ref{assumption1}, we derive the following theoretical insight, which forms the core motivation for \methodAbbr.